MOoTawaty/Feature-Engineering-Polynomial-Regression-ML/README.md

 +
 𝑏

-This approach works well when the data follows a roughly straight-line pattern.
-However, many real-world problems contain curved or more complex relationships.
-For example, housing prices may not increase linearly with the size of a house.
+Linear Regression works well when the relationship between the input and output is approximately linear.
+However, many real-world datasets contain curved or more complex patterns that cannot be modeled well using a simple straight line.

-Feature Engineering
+🔧 Feature Engineering

-Feature Engineering is the process of creating new features from existing data to help a machine learning model learn important patterns.
+Feature Engineering is the process of creating new features from existing data to help a machine learning model learn useful patterns.

-Suppose the original feature is:
+For example, if the original feature is:

 𝑥
 =
 Living Area

-We can create additional features from it:
+We can create additional features:

 𝑥
 ,